openfun/k8s-la-stack-tutorial/README.md

 helm install lms oci://registry-1.docker.io/bitnamicharts/moodle
 ```

-> 💡 Note that can take few minutes before the service is up and running.
+> 💡 Note that it can take a few minutes before the service is up and running.

+> 💡 Also note that, sometimes, on clusters with fewer resources, the Moodle
+> pod happen to be stuck while the MariaDB pod is ready: either wait for the
+> Moodle pod to restart, or restart it with the command:
+> `kubectl delete pods -l app.kubernetes.io/name=moodle`

 You can check deployment status using the `kubectl get pods -w` command.
 In a
 similar way, the load balancer may take some time to be available, you can